 Marmot Odin 35 Product Specifications Average Price: $129.00 Frame Type: Internal with removable frame sheet Adjustable Torso: No Pack Loading: Top Exterior Pockets: 4 - Top lid, front and 2 side mesh Interior Pockets: 2 - Zippered hanging and one under the top lid 2 Point Access: Top and front Hydration Sleeve: Yes Sleeping Bag Compartment: No Ice Axe Loops: Yes Gear Loops: Yes Colors: Black/Blue Ocean, Olympian Blue/Nightfall, Red Ochre/Russet Orange (shown) Sizes: Medium = 2,150 cu in/ 35 liters, Large = 2,300 cu in/ 38 liters Weight: Medium = 3 lbs 8 oz/ 1588 g, Large = 3 lbs 10 oz/ 1644 g Materials: 210-denier Double Diamond Ripstop Nylon, 420-denier High Density Nylon, 600-denier Ballistics Polyester

-Marmot Zelus 25 Backpack For its size the Zelus 25 is a little pig (in a good way).
+Marmot Zelus 25 Backpack For its size the Zelus 25 is a little pig (but in a nice way).
 On long day hikes I will typically carry a variety of film and video equipment and this pack handles it all without flinching.
 From cameras, water bottles, food, first-aid, extra clothing, sandals, tripods, etc., I'm always amazed at how much I can fit inside this pack.
 One thing that I find really helpful is the low angle or pitch of the lid.
 This allows me to carry my camera tripod directly over my shoulder with very little interference from the pack, and this goes the same for a pair of backcountry skis.

 Under the lid there is a mesh pocket with a handy key clip so you know right where your car keys are at the end of the day.
 A hydration sleeve keeps the water bladder in place and a clip near the top of the pack attaches to the plastic hook on most hydration systems, although I have noticed that the newer Camelbak's have a thicker clip which no longer accommodates the clip on this pack.
 A hanging zippered pocket on the interior is ideal for stowing your wallet or other small items and prevents them from inadvertently falling out of the pack if you're rummaging for gear during the hike.